Documentation

 The Overview page is your mission control.
 It displays:

-• Quick actions — buttons to create appointments, add patients, or manage providers without navigating away
+• Quick actions — shortcuts to create appointments, add patients, manage providers, and navigate to Analytics

-• Plan info — your current plan and usage relative to limits
+• Plan info — your current plan and subscription status

 Dashboard overview showing stats and upcoming appointments